tricities-dev/vertex/README.md

 1. Vertex - the production app, used to power our prod bot user.
 2. Vertex Test - our private app, used as a staging ground for new bot features.

+We also have the test server: Vertex-Test.
+This server is used as our development environment.

+## Production

+Currently running in DigitalOcean.